Dewberry/sepex/DEV_GUIDE.md

     - Environment variable
     - Default value, where available

-## Process Sepcific Env
+## Process Specific Env
 - They must start with ALL CAPS process id.
-- They will be passed to jobs with porcess id prefix removed.
+- They will be passed to jobs with process id prefix removed.
 This allow setting 3rd party env variables such as GDAL_NUM_CPUS etc.
-- We are parsing at the job level so as to allow dynamic updates withouth having to restart server
+- We are parsing at the job level so as to allow dynamic updates without having to restart server

 ## Auth
 - If auth is enabled some or all routes are protected based on env variable `AUTH_LEVEL` settings.
 - The middleware validate and parse JWT to verify `X-ProcessAPI-User-Email` header and inject `X-ProcessAPI-User-Roles` header.
 - A user can use tools like Postman to set these headers themselves, but if auth is enabled, they will be checked against the token.
 This setup allows adding submitter info to the database when auth is not enabled.
-- I auth is enabled `X-ProcessAPI-User-Email` header is mandatory.
+- If auth is enabled `X-ProcessAPI-User-Email` header is mandatory.
 - Requests from Service Role will not be verified for `X-ProcessAPI-User-Email`.
 - Only service_accounts can post callbacks
 - Requests from Admin Role are allowed to execute all processes, non-admins must have the role with same name as `processID` to execute that process.